 - I’m currently a math teacher, in my

-thirdfourth year of teaching.
+third fourthfifth year of teaching.
+I am credentialed in other subjects as well.
 I’ve taught at 34 schools including the one I spent a year at as a student teacher.
-I am credentialed in other subjects as well.

 - I was, and am, a private tutor and test prep instructor in every major test except the MCAT.
 I worked for multiple companies and private clients simultaneously, tutoring in all academic subjects except science.